-- Activities that focus only on people with disabilities, unless it is in support of a self-advocacy group;
+- Programs and activities that focus only on people with disabilities, unless it is in support of a self-advocacy group.

 - The Council typically does not fund equipment.
 To find out where you might get assistance with equipment, contact the Department of Disabilities–Constituent Services at 410-767-3660 or 1-800-637-4113.

-- For sponsorship of conferences and other training in Maryland refer to the Education and Training Event Sponsorship policy and application.
+- For sponsorship of conferences and other training in Maryland refer to the Council’s Education and Training Event Sponsorship.